svlada/springboot-security-jwt/etc/blog.md

 1. Authentication is performed by verifying JWT Access Token signature.
 If signature proves to be valid, access to requested API resource is granted.
 2. Authorization is done by looking up privileges found in **scope** attribute of JWT Access Token.

-Decoded JWT Access Token has three parts: Header, Claims and Signature as shown below:
+Decoded JWT Access token has three parts: Header, Claims and Signature as shown below:

 Header
 ```